danialgoodwin/dev/git-github-cheat-sheet.md

 ### Rebase ###
 There are pros and cons of using `git rebase`.
 You should read more because there isn't enough information here yet.
-Basically, rebasing combines many commits together.
+Basically, rebasing combines many commits together and re-commits them as a single commit at the time of the rebase.
 Whether or not rebasing should be done likely depends on how the commit messages are being use.
 - Pro: Cleaner commit/log history, with less commit messages to look at (but still same amount of code changes).
 - Con: History is deleted and commit messages are lost.
-It may be helpful to keep the history.
+(It may be helpful to keep the history when looking back.
+And, each commit would have less code changes.)

 (TODO: Look up more about `git pull --rebase`)